Richey Edwards: Literature and other cultural influences

-As well as an interest in music, Edwards displayed a love for literature.
-He and Wire chose many of the literary quotes that appear on Manics record sleeves and would often refer to writers and poets during interviews.
-This interest in literature has remained integral to the band's music and lyrics.
-Albert Camus, Philip Larkin, William Blake, Tennessee Williams, Primo Levi, Yukio Mishima, William S. Burroughs, Ken Kesey, Jack Kerouac, James Baldwin, George Orwell, Franz Kafka, Fyodor Dostoevsky, and Arthur Rimbaud are known to have been among his favourite authors.
+Edwards displayed his love for literature in the band's music and lyrics.
+Albert Camus, Philip Larkin, William Blake, Tennessee Williams, Franz Kafka, and Arthur Rimbaud are known to have been among his favourite authors.

 Quotes from Sylvia Plath, Valerie Solanas, Henrik Ibsen, Henry Miller and Friedrich Nietzsche appeared in the CD booklet of Generation Terrorists.
-Edwards also chose Primo Levi's poem 'Song Of Those Who Died In Vain to be reprinted in full on the back cover of Gold Against the Soul and a quote from Octave Mirbeau's 'The Torture Garden' to appear on The Holy Bible.
+Edwards also chose Primo Levi's poem "Song Of Those Who Died In Vain" to be reprinted in full on the back cover of Gold Against the Soul and a quote from Octave Mirbeau's The Torture Garden to appear on The Holy Bible.
 Numerous dialogue samples were used in songs from The Holy Bible, including those from authors J.G.
 Ballard and Hubert Selby Jr., along with the voice of John Hurt in the film adaptation of George Orwell's 1984.
-During 1992, the band would walk onstage to a tape of Allen Ginsberg reading his seminal 1955 poem 'Howl'.
+During 1992, the band would walk onstage to a tape of Allen Ginsberg reading his seminal 1955 poem "Howl".

-Edwards' lyrics have often been of a highly poetic nature and at times they reflected his knowledge of political history.

 Books about Edwards

-In 2019, Sara Hawys Roberts and Leon Noakes published Withdrawn Traces: Searching for the Truth About Richey Manic (Penguin books, 2019) an official biography that provides fresh evidence that Edwards may have staged his disappearance.
+In 2019, Sara Hawys Roberts and Leon Noakes published Withdrawn Traces: Searching for the Truth About Richey Manic (Penguin Books, 2019), an official biography that provides fresh evidence that Edwards may have staged his disappearance.
 The book was published with consent from Edwards' sister, Rachel Edwards, who also wrote the foreword.

 In 2009, Rob Jovanovic's book A Version of Reason: The Search for Richey Edwards of the Manic Street Preachers was published.
 The book was written with the goal of providing an authoritative factual account, pieced together through testimonials from those close to Edwards before his disappearance.
-A novel by Ben Myers, entitled Richard: A Novel, was published on 1 October 2010 through Picador.
-Richard purports to be a fictionalized account of Edwards' life "as he might have told it."
-A 2015 novel by Guy Mankowski, entitled How I Left The National Grid, was heavily informed by Edwards and his disappearance.
+The novel How I Left The National Grid by Guy Mankowski has been mentioned in passing in relation to the disappearance of Edwards, though this connection is only briefly noted in available sources and not substantively developed.

 Howard Marks has also written a book about Edwards, Sympathy for the Devil, although his name has been changed to fictionalize the story.
+In Kieron Gillens' graphic novel Phonogram: Journey to the Past, one protagonist is a Manics fan who has 'split herself into two selves'; one is 'a self that waits, wraithlike, for disappeared guitarist and lyricist Richey Edwards to return and reclaim his position as pop-music prophet.'